 To Assemble the Potato Salad:

 - Slice the potatoes in half.
-Place in a large bowl with the artichokes, chopped shallots and basil.
-Toss, season with salt and pepper as desired.
+Place in a large bowl with the artichokes, diced shallots and basil.
+Toss with the dressing, season with salt and pepper as desired.
 Serve at room temperature or chill and serve cold.
 Just before serving, toss with the arugula.

 Never Miss a Recipe!